JuliaLang/julia/doc/stdlib/base.rst

 .. function:: PipeBuffer()

-   An IOBuffer that only allows reading/writing (but not seeking/appending/truncating).
+   An IOBuffer that allows reading and performs writes by appending.
+Seeking and truncating are not supported.
 See IOBuffer for the available constructors.

 .. function:: PipeBuffer(data::Vector{Uint8},[maxsize])

-   Create a PipeBuffer to operate on the data vector, optionally specifying a size beyond which the underlying Array may not be grown.
+   Create a PipeBuffer to operate on a data vector, optionally specifying a size beyond which the underlying Array may not be grown.

 .. function:: readavailable(stream)